-9. The SMSF responds back to the AMF with Nsmsf_SMService_Activate service operation response message.
+8. The SMSF responds back to the AMF with Nsmsf_SMService_Activate service operation response message.
 The AMF stores the SMSF address received as part of the UE context.

+9. The AMF includes the "SMS supported" indication to the UE in the Registration Accept message of step 21 of Figure 4.2.2.2.2-1 after step 8 in which the AMF has received a positive indication from the selected SMSF.

+The "SMS supported" indication in the Registration Accept message indicates to the UE whether the network allows the SMS message delivery over NAS via 3GPP access or via both the 3GPP and non-3GPP access.

 4.13.3.2 DeRegistration procedures for SMS over NAS

-If UE indicates to AMF that it no longer wants to send and receive SMS over NAS (e.g., not including "SMS supported" indication in subsequent Registration Request message) or AMF considers that UE is deregistered, AMF uses Namf_EventExposure_Notify service operation to notify SMSF that UE is currently deregistered from SMS over NAS in 5GS and subsequently deletes the SMSF address.
+If UE indicates to AMF that it no longer wants to send and receive SMS over NAS (e.g., not including "SMS supported" indication in subsequent Registration Request message) or AMF considers that UE is deregistered, AMF uses Namf_EventExposure_Notify service operation to notify SMSF that UE is currently deregistered from SMS over NAS in 5GS and may subsequently delete the SMSF address.
 The SMSF shall invoke Nudm_UEContextManagement_Deregistration service operation from UDM to trigger UDM to delete SMSF address of the UE.
 The SMSF also removes the contexts of the UE.